 Valentine’s martyrdom is still remembered today.
 Today many people make the journey to Whitefriars Street Church, to honor the memory and courage of this Christian Saint.

 So this is the best historically accurate story of Saint Valentine that we have fetched for you and published here in this post.
-Hope now you might have understood clearly What is Valentine Day, How Valentine Day was created, and Who invented it!
+Hope now you might have understood clearly What is Valentine’s Day,

 People across the globe celebrate Valentine’s Day by expressing their love for their partner, sending love cards, giving flowers or expensive jewelry items, and arranging lovely candlelight dinners in a restaurant or romantic nights in hotels.